 "A typical couple where both spouses are age 60 will pay between $100 and $150 a month each for American Association for Long-Term Care Insurance (long-term care insurance protection."
 The AALTCI is a national consumer education and advocacy group.Jesse Slome, director of the AALTCI).

 “This has never been a one-size-fits-all product, and many consumers are regrettably presented with just one option, often the most costly."

 You may also have read about rate increases.
 Much of the press on this is overblown as pricing on very old policies were way too low for many benefits and underwriting risks they were taking at that time.
-Plus the low-interest rate environment we have had for so many years has created some of these issues.
+Plus, the low-interest-rate environment we have had for so many years has created many of these issues.

-The good news is today insurance companies have priced plans based on the low-interest rate environment.
+The good news is today: insurance companies have priced plans based on the low-interest-rate environment.
 Regulations require more advance thought in the pricing of products before they even hit the market.
-The regulations don't mean there is no risk, but you can feel good about today's pricing of products.
+The regulations don't mean there is no risk, but you can feel good about today's products' pricing.

 An experienced specialist will have at least 300 or more clients with a Long-Term Care Insurance policy.
 Your top industry specialists may have thousands.

 You can find a trusted and experienced specialist by clicking here.